DominikN/docs_new/docs/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 -  rqt_graph - `rosrun rqt_graph rqt_graph`
 -  image_view - `rosrun image_view image_view image:=/camera/rgb/image_raw`

-Set configuration for working on multiple machines on two devices.
+1. Set configuration for working on multiple machines on two devices.
     On the device named **master** launch `roscore`.
 First check if connection works simple with `rostopic list` command on second device - if you are unable to see topics then reconfigure your network communication.
     On the second device run `astra.launch` and `image_view` nodes.
 Now run `rqt_graph` on both of them, you should see the same graph.

-Next run `image_view` node on machine with `roscore`.
+2. Next run `image_view` node on machine with `roscore`.
 You should see the image from camera mounted on the device with `astra.launch` running.
     Again use `rqt_graph` to examine what changed in the system.

-In case of using gazebo:
+In case of using `gazebo`:

-Configure connection the same way ether with husarnet or manually by yourself.
+1. Configure connection the same way as with Husarnet or manually by yourself.
 Next launch `roscore` on the device named **master**, launch gazebo simulation `roslaunch tutorial_pkg tutorial_4.launch use_rosbot:=false use_gazebo:=true teach:=true recognize:=false` and `image_view` nodes.
 Examine connection with `rqt_graph`.

-Now let's use second machine.
+2. Now let's use second machine.
 First check if connection works simple with `rostopic list` command on second device - if you are unable to see topics then reconfigure your network communication.
 Next run `image_view` node on the second machine.
-You should see the image from camera running inside gazebo running.
+You should see the image from camera running inside gazebo.
     Again use `rqt_graph` to examine what changed in the system.

 ## Performing a task with multiple machines